manolofdez/ReduceDispatcher/README.md

 ### Dispatch skipping

-Sometimes you're scoping a bunch of reducer or are treating some actions as events.
-Having to implement a function for those feels so bad, right?
+Sometimes you're scoping a bunch of child reducers, or are treating some actions as events.
+Having to write out a function for those just to return `.none` feels so bad, right?
 We gotchu!
-Just use the `@SkipDispatch` macro like so:
+Just use the `@SkipDispatch` macro.
+Like so:

 ```swift
 import ReduceDispatcher